 The ESMA Guidelines define APMs as a financial measure of historical or future performance, financial position, or cash flows, other than a financial measure defined or specified in the applicable financial reporting framework.
-See Section 12 (Glossary and Group Structure-Financial Information-Alternative Performance Measures used by the Group) in the 2023 Management Report for a description of the APMs we use, along with a reconciliation between certain management indicators and the items presented in the Consolidated Financial Statements prepared under IFRS-EU.
+See Section 10 (Glossary and structure-Financial information-Alternative Performance Measures used by the Group) in the 2024 Management Report for a description of the APMs we use, along with a reconciliation between certain management indicators and the items presented in the Consolidated Financial Statements prepared under IFRS-EU.